raisinbran25/tonkatonka/tictactoelb.md

 </style>

 <h1>
-    Welcome to the Minesweeper Leaderboards!
+    Welcome to the TicTacToe Leaderboards!
 </h1>
 Scores are calculated using number of mines and time to complete.
 <table>